-The Sierra Club is America's largest and most influential grassroots environmental organization, with more than 2.4 million members and supporters.
-In addition to helping people from all backgrounds explore nature and our outdoor heritage, the Sierra Club works to promote clean energy, safeguard the health of our communities, protect wildlife, and preserve our remaining wild places through grassroots activism, public education, lobbying, and legal action.
+The Sierra Club is America's largest and most influential grassroots environmental organization, with more than 3.5 million members and supporters nationwide.
+In addition to creating opportunities for people of all ages, levels and locations to have meaningful outdoor experiences, the Sierra Club works to safeguard the health of our communities, protect wildlife, and preserve our remaining wild places through grassroots activism, public education, lobbying, and litigation.
 For more information, visit www.sierraclub.org.